Retail AIFs prospectus requirements.

 - full portfolio statement or condensed portfolio statement listing positions,

-- exposures greater than 5% of assets, distinguishing between different types of investments and each investment analysed in accordance with most appropriate criteria in light of investment policy.
+- exposures greater than 5% of assets, distinguishing between different types of investments and each investment analysed in accordance with the most appropriate criteria in light of investment policy.

 The report must set out changes in the composition of the portfolio during the relevant period.
-To allow unitholders identify significant changes, only material changes are required to be included.
+To allow unitholders to identify significant changes, only material changes are required to be included.
 Material changes are defined as aggregate purchases of a security exceeding 1% of the total value of purchases and aggregate disposals greater than 1%.
-At a minimum the largest 20 sales and purchases must be set out.
+At a minimum, the largest 20 sales and purchases must be set out.

 Where the fund holds more than 10% of its net assets in deposits with credit institutions, details of the amounts and names of institutions must be provided.
 Details of investment by sub-funds in other sub-funds must be disclosed.

 Information on the investment funds in which the fund has invested must be disclosed including disclosures of their regulatory status and fees.
 In the case of funds of unregulated funds, reports must list the names of the underlying funds, their management companies and domicile.
-It must include the information on the impact of fees including performance fees and returns.
+It must include information on the impact of fees, including performance fees and returns.

 - balance sheet and assets, number of units in circulation, net asset value, portfolio statement or condensed portfolio statement, changes in composition, details of deposits;